utox39/please-http/README.md

 A http client written in Go.

-This project is inspired by [httpie-go](https://github.com/nojima/httpie-go) and [httpie](https://github.com/httpie/cli) but with some more functionality.
+This project is inspired by [httpie-go](https://github.com/nojima/httpie-go) and [httpie](https://github.com/httpie/cli) but has a few more features.

 ## Requirements
 - [Go](https://go.dev/)